 The City of Marion has worked the last several years converting its electric system from 4160 V to 12470 V. This project will complete the voltage conversion on the remaining three circuits of the city and retire the old 4160 V distribution facilities.
 This will benefit the city by decreasing losses, along with better performance of the electric system.
-This project is being financed through KPP.
+Materials for the line construction portion of the project have been delivered.
+Substation equipment has been ordered and a May 2022 delivery is expected.

-KPP has begun a battery storage project with the assistance of Kelson Energy.
-It will be located at the City of Minneapolis, a KPP member.
+KPP completed a 1 MW/4 MWH battery storage project with the assistance of Kelson Energy.
+Final adjustments and startup testing are underway.
+It is located at the City of Minneapolis, a KPP member.
 The city is connected on a long distribution line of Evergy.
 In the past, this has caused the city to experience low voltage issues and long restoration periods in the wake of storms.
-The project will provide Minneapolis with voltage support and black start capabilities for its internal generation.
-KPP will also offer this resource into the SPP integrated power market, allowing its membership experience with a battery resource.
+The project will provide Minneapolis with voltage support and black start capabilities of its internal generation.
+This is the largest energy storage project to date in the Southwest Power Pool that has requested transmission service.
+KPP expects testing completion and control verification in the near future and hopes to be offering the facility in the real time SPP market by April 1, 2022.

-KPP is working with seven members to install automated metering infrastructure (AMI) technology.
-KPP is working with Vision Metering as the vendor and support of the AMI systems.
-KPP is currently in the design phase of the projects and expects the roll-out to occur during spring 2021.
-Members will install all of the equipment and work with their customer information system software vendors to integrate the meter readings for customer billing.
+KPP is working with six members to install automated metering infrastructure (AMI) technology.
+Each city is in various stages of the project.
+Material shortages have created large delays and back logs in meter manufacturing.
+One city has all of its meters and equipment installed; the other cities are waiting on meters.
+Our members are installing all of the equipment and working with their customer information system software vendors to integrate the meter readings for customer billing.
 This will allow these cities the ability for automated meter reading, monitor system performance, and open up ways to work with customers on billing and payment options.

-The City of Waterville and KPP will be replacing the substation that connects the city to the Evergy system.
+The City of Waterville and KPP will be replacing the substation that connects them to the Evergy system.
 This project will consist of replacing old equipment that has reached the end of useful life.
 The project will consist of installing pad mounted equipment, which is safer to work around and less prone to outages from storms and wildlife.
 The city and KPP can do this project at a savings compared to Evergy's cost of construction.
 Waterville will be the operator of the substation, taking over the responsibility from Evergy.
-Construction is expected to be completed in 2021.
+Materials have been specified and ordered.
+Regulators remain a longer term deliver item.
+Construction will begin in 2022.